Skip to content

 Frequently Asked Questions

-How much should I budget for food?
+How much to budget for food?

 Depends on destination and style.
 Self-catering with supermarket food: 20-40 per person daily.
 Mix of casual restaurants and self-catering: 40-80 daily.
 Restaurants only with mid-range dining: 80-150 daily.
 Luxury dining 200+ daily.
 Most people underestimate food costs by 30-50% when budgeting initially.

-Should I include pre-trip costs?
+Include pre-trip costs?

 Visas, vaccinations, new luggage, travel insurance often total 100-500 per person.
 Add these to flight cost input or as separate budget line.
 Many travelers forget these pre-trip costs and see "budget shock" before even departing.
 Planning realistically means including these items.